-10.17 The practice is as set out in paragraph 12 of PD 52, for all appeals except first appeals in insolvency matters.
-Where the appeal is proceeding in the High Court a document signed by solicitors for all parties must be lodged with the High Court Appeals Office (Room WG7), Royal Courts of Justice, Strand, London WC2A 2LL, requesting dismissal of the appeal.
+10.17 The practice is as set out in paragraph 6 of PD 52A, for all appeals.
+Where the appeal is proceeding in the High Court a document signed by all parties or their legal representatives must be lodged with the Chancery Judges' Listing Office (ground floor, Rolls Building), requesting dismissal of the appeal.
 The appeal can be dismissed without any hearing by an order made in the name of the Chancellor.
 Any orders with directions as to costs will be drawn by the Chancery Associates.
-In the case of a first appeal in an insolvency matter, reference should be made to paragraph 17.22(8) of the PD Insolvency Proceedings.